kfkchau/Project-White-Collar/core/bot-list.md

 **Inputs**

 - Historical logs of user interactions,
-- Feedback from User Lead and First Respondent,
+- Feedback from User Lead, Comms Strategist, and First Respondent,
 - Governance constraints on what may be stored and how.

 **Outputs**